 Factors that Affect BAC

 Blood alcohol content (BAC) is a measure of the amount of alcohol that is present the blood, based on the volume of alcohol consumed over a given period of time.
 While some may choose to count drinks or use calculators to guess their BAC, you should be aware that a substantial number of variables influence it, making this method of BAC-estimation not only erroneous, but downright dangerous.
+A BACtrack Professional Grade Breathalyzer is consistently the most reliable way to estimate your BAC, especially in light of the wide variety of factors that influence it.

 Factors that affect your BAC include the following: